patilankita79/NodeJS_Notes/README.md

   <li>Node.js is single threaded, means the application runs in a single thread</li>
 </ol>

+ In node.js, all the users are sharing the same thread.
+Events are raised and registered in an event queue and then handled in a sequence they were raised.
+This nature of NodeJS is called non-blocking, event driven I/O. We have a single thread that will respond to the events in order they were raised.
+This thread behaves asynchronously because it does not have to wait for the resources to finish doing what they are doing before our thread can do anything else

 ### Node JS Package Ecosystem - Node.js Package Manager(NPM)
 <ol>
 <li>NPM is the package manager for Javascript</li>